 Earlier in her career, Carolyn served as Senior Vice President of Community Mobilization at America’s Promise, leading a network of 300 local Communities of Promise seeking to align and deliver resources to help young people thrive.
 She was a founding member of the America’s Promise initiative, serving as senior staff to the President’s Summit for America’s Future – the event that launched America’s Promise in 1997 led by General Colin Powell.
 Carolyn also served as Vice President of the Points of Light Institute, and COO of the American Association for Adult and Continuing Education.

 Carolyn was appointed to the Virginia Community College Board by Governor Terry McAuliffe in 2014, and reappointed for a 4-year term in 2015.
 She is a member of the advisory board of the U.S. Chamber of Commerce Foundation’s Corporate Citizenship Center and is the Immediate Past Chair of Washington Area Women’s Foundation.
 In 2015 Carolyn was recipient of the Washington Area’s Women’s Foundation’s “Visionary Award” and a “Women of Achievement” Honoree of YWCA of the National Capitol Area.
 The Washington Business Journal named Carolyn to its “Power 100” list in 2013 and 2014, and a “Woman Who Means Business” in 2009.
 In 2016 and 2017, Virginia Business Magazine named Carolyn a “Mover and Shaker Making a Difference in Virginia.”Read More

-Chief Information Officer at Pepco Holdings
+Chief Information Officer, Pepco Holdings at Exelon

-President and Chief Executive Officer of Deltek
+President and Chief Executive Officer at Deltek